hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ```

 :::info
-The Module we are using includes externally sourced files for both the `lambda` and `apigateway`, so you do not need to provide these yourself.
+The Module we are using includes externally sourced files for the `apigateway`, so you do not need to provide it yourself.
 :::

 ## Configuring Modules: cfcognito